ONEARMY/community-platform/CONTRIBUTING.md

 #### Emulator based backend

 This option is slightly more complicated but allows you to run the frontend and backend system locally (except for sending emails.)
-This option is experimental, there have been reported issues with Mac OSX, where the system seems to properly run but does not.
+This option is experimental.

 This setup is: